TUVYAGEL/Platform-Task/README.md

 ```

 This will build the react application .
+start the server.
-start the server, open  http://localhost:8081, and the index.html will be sent from the server.
+open  http://localhost:8081, and the index.html will be sent from the server.